isaacnmm/pestpolicy-hugo2XX/content/posts/best-motherboard-for-i5-6600k/index.md

 ###  **1. Form Factor. **

-The [motherboard form actor includes aspects](https://pestpolicy.com/how-to-choose-a-motherboard/) such as its shape and size, connector and ports type and location, and the layout of the power interface and mounting holes. - An ATX design is the common motherboard size and they will require the largest cases.
+The [motherboard form actor includes aspects](https://pestpolicy.com/how-to-choose-a-motherboard/)such as its shape and size, connector and ports type and location, and the layout of the power interface and mounting holes. - An ATX design is the common motherboard size and they will require the largest cases.
 However, the ATX design motherboards have a high number of memory sockets and PCI-E slots.

 ###  **2. Supported RAM **